apache/inlong-website/docs/modules/sort/datastream_example.md

 ---
-title: Dataflow Example
+title: DataStream Example
 sidebar_position: 3
 ---

 # Examples

-To make it easier for you to create InLong-Sort jobs, here we list some dataflow configuration examples.
+To make it easier for you to create InLong-Sort jobs, here we list some data stream configuration examples.

 ## MySQL to Kafka